SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn.md

 ![helloworld folder in SPO tenant with the web part assets copied from the temp/deploy folder](../../../../images/cdn-web-part-files-in-folder.png)

-At this point web part is ready to be used in page
+At this point the web part is ready to be used on a page

-Move to a site where you want to test the web part

-Move to **Site contents** page of the site
+Open a site where you want to test the web part and go the **Site contents** page of the site.

-Choose **Add – App** from the toolbar

-Choose the **sphosted-webpart-client-side-solution** to be installed on the site
+Choose **Add – App** from the toolbar and choose the **sphosted-webpart-client-side-solution** app to be installed on the site

 ![Adding web part solution to site](../../../../images/cdn-add-webpart-to-site.png)

-When solution has been installed, chose **Add a page** from the *gear* menu

-Pick **HelloWorld** from the web part picker for modern page
+After the solution has been installed, chose **Add a page** from the *gear* menu and pick **HelloWorld** from the modern page web part picker

 ![HelloWorld web part visible in web part picker for modern page](../../../../images/cdn-web-part-picker.png)